solidfire/solidfire-docker-driver/README.md

 ### Golang
-To install the latest Golang, just follow the easy steps on the Go install websiste.
+To install the latest Golang, just follow the easy steps on the Go install web site.
 Again, I prefer to download the tarball and install myself rather than use a package manager like apt or yum:
 [Get Go](https://golang.org/doc/install)